LaunchCodeEducation/liftoff/src/modules/git/git-workflow.rst

 * Security concerns

-  * Don't commit passwords to github!
+  * Don't commit passwords to Github!
   * Don't use risky third party code that hasn't been verified.
   * Look out for SQL injection attacks.

 * Non ideal code

-  * Repeated code that could be turned into a function
+  * Repeated code that could be turned into a function.
-  * Unnecessary complexity, maybe a class was created that isn't needed
+  * Unnecessary complexity, maybe a class was created that isn't needed.

 * Does the code work?

-  * Test out the feature to see if it works
+  * Test out the feature to see if it works.
   * Are there unit tests?
 If so are they passing?

 .. admonition:: Example

   In this example we will review and eventually approve the "Add login page" PR.

-  1. Go to the pull request on github
+  1. Go to the pull request on Github
   2. Go to the "Files changed" tab

      * This tab lists all files that were edited, added, or removed.